-Two-factor authentication, 2FA, two step verification, multi factor authentication and login approvals – two factor authentication has a few names, but no matter what it’s called, it’s important you use it as it’s an extra layer of protection for your online accounts.
+Two-factor authentication, 2FA, two step verification, multi factor authentication and login approvals – two-factor authentication has a few names, but no matter what it’s called, it’s important you use it as it’s an extra layer of protection for your online accounts.
 Find out what it is, how it works and why it’s important.

 What is two-factor authentication?